mcb5637/BTX_CAC_Compatibility/README.md

 Package for release:
 - update version info in mod.json and dll
 - setup additionalDependencies
-	- ModTek 2.0
+	- ModTek 4.1
 	- SimpleMechAssembly
-	- IRBModUtils (currently you need the dll from RT, has no release yet)
-	- BiggerDrops (currently you need the dll from RT, has no release yet)
+	- IRBModUtils
+	- BiggerDrops
+	- MechAffinity 1.4 (dll only)
 - compile as release
 - use pack.bat